 Polycarbonate panels are made from clear, rigid plastic that transmits light almost as well as glass.
-Panels are typically available as flat twinwall panels, which contain two flat polycarbonate panes separated by an air space.
-The air space between panes improves the insulative properties of the panels.
+Panels are typically available as flat twin-wall panels, which contain two flat polycarbonate panes separated by an air space.
+The air space between panes improves the insulation properties of the panels.

 These panels are more expensive than poly films but less expensive than glass for greenhouse applications.
 The benefit of polycarbonate is that it approaches the durability of glass though it is about one-twelfth the weight, which makes it much easier to handle and install than heavy glass panels.
 On the downside, polycarbonate panels will begin to yellow over time, which may be an aesthetic concern for home greenhouse applications.

 Twinwall polycarbonate panels include a rating, in mm, that indicates the size of the separation between the polycarbonate panels (e.g., 4 mm twin-wall panels have a 4 mm air space between the panels).
 The larger the gap between panels, the better heat insulation the panels will provide.

 Greenhouse Poly Film Panels

 Also referred to as greenhouse plastic or agricultural plastic, greenhouse poly film is a strong, flexible, translucent sheet of polyethylene.
-Poly film is available in different thicknesses, often ranging from 2 to 11 mil for greenhouse applications, with thicker (high mil) film typically lasting longer than thinner film.
+Poly film is available in different thicknesses, often ranging from 2 to 11 millimeters for greenhouse applications, with thicker (high mil) film typically lasting longer than thinner film.
 Poly film transmits visible light while blocking ultraviolet (UV) light, and the translucency of the film causes good light diffusion, which aids plant growth.
 Poly films are appropriate for use in a wide range of climates, from freezing temperatures to very hot temperatures.